2.5-jigen no Ririsa S1

 OverallArtAnimationCharacter Design MusicSeries StoryEpisode StoryReviewer

 Any anime with an otaku theme has a decent chance of persuading me to watch.
-I just hope some decent effort was put into it and it isn't banking on the usual 'Oops, I got to touch your boobs' stuff.
-This show could still go either way, and I would guess it is more likely to be cheap than deep, but it looks like fun for now.
+I just hoped some decent effort had been put into it and it wasn't banking on the usual 'Oops, I got to touch your boobs' stuff.
+After episode one this show could still go either way, and I would have guessed it is more likely to be cheap than deep, but it was looking like fun for now.
 The jokes were OK, for one thing.
 Apparently Amano won't be the only girl who joins the manga club.
 Indeed, in episode two Mikari Tachibana, a childhood friend of Okamura and now a well-known model, transfers into the class.
-She has secretly loved him for years and hates the manga which he is more interested in than her.
-What was disturbing about episode two was the way it made clear that this show will be relying heavily on the usual 'Oops, I tripped and fell with my hand on your boobs' crapola.
+She has secretly loved him for years and hates the manga which he is more interested in than her or any other girl.
+What was disturbing about episode two was the way it strongly suggested that this show would indeed be relying heavily on the usual 'Oops/boobs' crapola.
 It happens twice in this episode, once with Ririsa and once with Mikari, who shamelessly tries to seduce Masamune but then declares she's not willing to go the whole way.
-It looks like this show will try to provide teenage boys with too-good-to-be-true situations that they can dream about being in themselves.
-Clearly nowhere near as good as My Dress-Up Darling, and I'm starting to think that maybe I should go watch that a second time rather than this.
+It was looking like this show would try to provide teenage boys with too-good-to-be-true situations that they could dream about being in themselves.
+Clearly nowhere near as good as My Dress-Up Darling, and I was starting to think that maybe I should go watch that a second time rather than this.
 This show was seeming to be more about getting a boner than cosplay.
 Episode three was fairly fun, however; the jokes were OK, and we did learn a little about cosplay (namely, how photos are computer edited).
 Perhaps this was possible because there was only one boner-inducing scene in the episode.
 Mikari is conveniently already deep in love with Okamura and will do anything, even cosplay in sleazy costumes, to seduce him.
-I have a feeling the romance in this show will not be all that deep and moving.
+I was left with a feeling that the romance in this show would not be all that deep and moving.

 Episode 13 has a new OP sequence, demonstrating that this will indeed be a two season show.
 Ririsa happens to meet Nonoa, another of the Five Stars.
 Nonoa would like nothing better than for Ririsa to become her friend, but when out of costume she is painfully shy and seems outright hostile.
 When you stop and think about it, it's hard to believe that someone who is so socially challenged could possibly become as famous as she has, but sometimes it is best to not stop and think.
 In episode 14 Nonoa fights her way through her painful social handicap to tell Liliel what she really thinks (is she talking to Liliel, the character, or Ririsa, the cosplayer?).
 It seemed to me like a strange mix of the absurd and the touching--'absurdly touching', or 'touchingly absurd' perhaps.
 In episode 15 Okamura, Ririsa and Nonoa are allowed to borrow a studio for some cosplay photography.
 They meet the highly extroverted Aria Kiseki, a gyaru and beginning cosplayer.
 What I would have preferred was some hint of whether Okamura and Ririsa will ever fall in love, or at least if he is starting to see her as Ririsa rather than Liliel.
 That is, stay with the two basic characters rather than introducing more.
+But what do I know?
 Anyway, Aria has a model's body and is highly enthusiastic about cosplaying but knows nothing.
 Her motivations were confusing.
 In episode 16 Okamura, Ririsa and Nonoa give her a crash course in classic anime and Liliel in particular.
 In episode 17 Aria explains her unusual reason for going into cosplay: her parents divorced, and she has no idea where her father, a mangaka, is.
 She hopes that if she becomes fairly well known as a cosplayer he will notice and contact her.
 This seemed fairly interesting to me, more interesting at least than Nonoa's hard to take seriously social phobia.
 A fourth cosplayer is needed for the ambitious group performance they are planning, and just the right girl is available.
 Aria overhears her mother saying that her father is dead, but episode 18 gives us reason to believe that is not the case.
 The four girls debut their new performance at Comiket but find that multi-person cosplay acts aren't as easy as they had assumed.
 We meet Lemon and Lime, two twins who are rising star cosplayers themselves.
+Day one of Comiket seems like a disaster after Ririsa faints from heat exhaustion, but she recovers and the girls make a quick but effective redesign of their act (episode 20).
+In episode 21 Aria's father finally hears about her cosplaying as one of the characters from a manga he wrote but considered terrible.
+He rushes to Comiket and there is a borderline moving episode as he is reinspired by Aria, Okamura and the others.

 Community Anime Reviews